dhuiTECH/anhartnextjsclone/next-app/SEO-TESTING.md

-# SEO Testing Guide for Anhart Affordable Housing Blog
+# SEO Testing Guide for Anhart Blog

 ## Overview
 This guide explains how to verify that Google can properly crawl and index your blog posts with all the SEO improvements implemented.